SimonTeshuva/icol/README.md

 # icol
 ** Iterative Correlation Learning in Python **

 `icol` allows one to fit extremly sparse linear models from very high dimensional datasets in a computationally efficient manner.
-Given a feature transformation, it can also be used to fit Symbolic Regression models
+We also include two feature expansion methods, allowing icol to be used as a Symbolic Regression tool.

 ---